halfields/sec-mens-bball/NOTES.md

 			yes returns to the welcome site
 		-"Would you like to leave this site: Type exit and press ENTER" exit causes you to exit the site

+The welcome page presents a table of 14 SEC basketball teams and their data scraped from "http://www.secsports.com/standings/mens-basketball" using the 'scrape_standings_page'	class method.
+It will provide the following data:
+	- numerical ranking in the 2018 standings
+	- school name
+	- conference record
+	-overall record

+	School name, conference record, and overall record are scraped from the website and added to an array of hashes.
+The numerical ranking is computed from the index of each school entry: standings = [
+			{team => {ranking => x},
+				     {school name => xxx},
+				     {conference record => xxx},
+				     {overall record => xxx}
+				     },
+			   ...
+			 ]